aaatipamula/Notes/Math/Linear Algebra.md

 > This process is also called *gaussian elimination* #gaussian-elim

+*Theorem*: If A is Invertible then REEF of A is I

 **Leading Variable**:

 A leading variable is one that is defined by other variables and constants.
 If represented in *REF*  this would be the variable represented by a column with a leading 1 (*pivot point*).